 On paper, I’d give the nod to the New York club, but only slightly.
 Both Ruth and Gehrig posted monster seasons, outperforming Philadelphia‘s dynamic duo of Foxx and Simmons by a wide margin.

 I don’t need to rely on crude guesses, though.
 Instead, I’ll play a 7-game series to decide.
-Then, to provide further evidence, I’ll extend that to 20 games in order to avoid the sort of luck that is often concomitant with short series.
+Then, to provide further evidence, I’ll extend that to 20 games in order to avoid the sort of luck often concomitant with short series.

 So, with that, let the games begin!